ddivyansh18/CP_IMP/README.md

-This repository contains general data structures and algorithms used in competitive programming
+This repository contains general data structures and algorithms used in competitive programming.